flutter/website/src/docs/development/platform-integration/platform-views.md

 ### Performance

-Platform views in Flutter come with performance tradeoffs.
+Platform views in Flutter come with performance trade-offs.

 For example, in a typical Flutter app, the Flutter UI is composed on a dedicated raster thread.
 This allows Flutter apps to be fast,